revbayes/revbayes.github.io/tutorials/fbd_range/index.md

 Create a vector called `timeline` for the maximum age of each interval, from youngest to oldest.
 RevBayes will assume that the age of the youngest interval = 0.

-    timeline = v(100, 145, 201, 252) - 66
+    timeline = v(100, 145, 201) - 66

-These ages represent the boundary between the Early Cretaceous, the Late Cretaceous, the Jurassic, the Triassic and the Permian.
+These ages represent the boundary between the Early Cretaceous, the Late Cretaceous, and the Jurassic.
+The oldest occurrence in our dataset is from the Triassic and we will treat the time prior to the Jurassic as a single interval (*i.e.,* 252 Ma - infinity).

 ### Specifying the priors and moves on the FBDR model parameters
 {:.subsubsection}